 Developers and project leaders are concerned about the development process of their individual projects.
-They concentrate on concrete tasks and results of their actual project, like the development of an analysis model of the system under consideration applying UML use-case diagrams.
+They concentrate on concrete tasks and results of their actual project, like the development of an analysis model of the system under consideration.
 Accordingly to [28, 29] we can divide the software development process into the production process, that is the process in charge of developing and maintaining the products to be delivered, and the meta process, that is the process in charge of maintaining and evolving the whole software process.
 Using this terminology, we see the focus of developers on the production process.

-Another group of people being concerned with development processes - especially in large organizations - might be a methodology group which is concerned with the meta process (cf. [28, 29]).
+Another group of people being primarily concerned with the meta process - especially in large organizations - might be a methodology group.
 Companies, which are on Capability Maturity Model (CMM) level 3 or higher, have a standardized process model [20].
 This standard process model provides guidelines and support for organization's projects in general.

-If a company is on CMM level 5 a continuous process improvement is enabled by quantitative feedback from the process and from piloting innovative ideas and technologies [20].
+If a company is on CMM level 5, continuous process improvement is enabled by quantitative feedback from the process and from piloting innovative ideas and technologies [20].
 The organization as a whole and the projects themselves must address continuous realization of measurable software process improvement, like for instance defect prevention, technology change management, and process change management.
 Thus, the companies' methodology group must be able to improve and evolve the standard software process.
 Therefore this group needs a common Process Framework capturing the basic concepts of software development process models.
-Figure 1 illustrates three levels of an overall model for software development processes where all the different aforementioned views can be mapped on.
+Figure 1 illustrates three levels of an overall model for software development processes where the aforementioned views can be mapped on.

-The Instance Level captures those elements that belong to a certain project, such as an analysis document of a concrete project.
+The Instance Level in Figure 1 captures those elements that belong to a certain project, such as an analysis document of a concrete project.

 The Model Level describes a certain software development process.
 This process definition contains an outline of an analysis document or a description and guidelines of how to organize and hold a workshop with customers to elicit the requirements.
 This level offers the guideline and information for project managers as well as team members.
-A specific Process Model, as defined in [28], expressed in a suitable process modeling language, would be an element in our Model Level.
+A specific Process Model, as defined in [28], expressed in a suitable process modeling language, would be an element of our Model Level.

 The Metamodel Level provides the basic framework to establish a living process model.
 It offers clear definitions for terms like "Work Product" or "Activity".
-The Metamodel Level represents the common conceptual base of a companie's methodology group to improve and evolve the underlying standard software development process of the company2.
-It is on this level where (the concepts of) process modeling languages, such as EPOS SPELL and SOCCA (cf. [9, 28]) are to be found.
+The Metamodel Level represents the common conceptual base of a company's methodology group to improve and evolve the underlying standard software development process2.
+It is on this level where (the concepts of) process modeling languages, such as EPOS SPELL and SOCCA (cf. [9, 28]) are defined.